 The animals that inhabit the cold climates are uniquely adapted to these icy surroundings, while other animals only make temporary changes as the climate around them changes.
 In climates with different seasons, the arrival of winter is marked by a drop in temperature and a decrease in hours of sunlight.
 The animals that inhabit these environments have different ways of adapting to these changes.

-Polar bears have hollow hairs that trap hot air and black skin that absorbs the sun’s ultraviolet rays.
+Polar bears skin absorbs the sun’s ultraviolet rays.
 They also have an inner layer covered by an exterior to protect themselves when swimming.

 One of the most significant characteristics of penguins is their capacity for thermoregulation with very low temperatures.
 Thanks to a long and very dense plumage which retains inside the air that acts as thermal insulation, and a layer of subcutaneous fat, can stay warm under very stringent conditions.
 In addition, the black color of its back plumage absorbs the attenuated rays of sunlight that reach these latitudes warming their numb bodies.